OlympiTech/Discord-Ultimate-Guide/README.md

 ---
 description: >-
-  A comprehensive guide to Discord features, permissions, layouts and best practices
+  A comprehensive guide to Discord's features, permissions, layouts and best practices
 layout: landing
 ---

 # Discord 101

-Discord is a VoIP, instant messaging and digital distribution platform.
-Users communicate with voice calls, video calls, text messaging, media and files in private chats or as part of communities called "servers".
+  Discord is a VoIP, instant messaging and digital distribution social media platform.
+Within private chats or public Discord servers, Users may communicate with voice/video calls, text messaging, or media and file sharing.

 ## What will be covered

-The idea behind this guide is to simplify the otherwise complicated elements of Discord.
-One such example is _Permissions._\
+  The purpose of this guide is to simplify the otherwise complicated elements of Discord, such as _Permissions._
-__\
+  However, no guide would be complete without coving the basics.
+So, with that in mind, here is a non-exhaustive overview of the basic Discord features.
-__However, no guide would be complete without coving the basics.
-So with that in mind, here is a non-exhaustive list.
+> If you already know how to use Discord, you may skip ahead to [here](page-2.md)

-### The Basics
+## The Basics

 * How to Install
   * Supported Operating systems